FlKo/CherryBuilder/README.md

 Maybe **you** are the one who completes it or writes another extension for C++Builder or RAD Studio where the sources may help you, too.

-Have fun with the code and make something usable of it, but keep in mind that the whole thing isn't even in an _Alpha_ state and that I definitely **won't invest time in it any further**.
+Have fun with the code and make something useful of it, but keep in mind that the whole thing isn't even in an _Alpha_ state and that I definitely **won't invest time in it any further**.

 🍺 Cheers!!